Smallpools: Touring

 The band made their live debut at the Brooklyn Bowl on July 13, 2013.
 On July 15, the band began touring in support of San Cisco across 10 cities in the United States.
 They have also supported several bands whilst touring America, including Two Door Cinema Club, Walk the Moon, Grouplove, Neon Trees, and Twenty One Pilots.
 On March 26, 2014, it was announced that Smallpools would perform at Lollapalooza on August 2, the second day of the three-day festival.

 On May 8, 2015, Smallpools performed on the main stage at the Rock in Rio USA in Las Vegas, Nevada.
 The band has also graced the stage at Firefly Music Festival twice, gathering large eager crowds in both 2014 and 2018.
 In 2015 Smallpools embarked on 2 sold out headlining tours (LOVETAP!
-Tour & The American Love Tour) in support of their RCA debut album 'LOVETAP!'.
-Smallpools supported MisterWives on their 2017 'Connect the Dots' tour and in 2018 they co-headlined the 'Spring is Sprung' tour with Great Good Fine Ok.
+Tour & The American Love Tour) in support of their RCA debut album LOVETAP!.
+Smallpools supported MisterWives on their 2017 Connect the Dots tour and in 2018 they co-headlined the Spring is Sprung tour with Great Good Fine Ok.

-In 2019, Smallpools hit the road on their 'So Social' tour which included sold out nights at the 9:30 Club in Washington, D.C., Bowery Ballroom in New York City, and the Bluebird Theatre in Denver.
+In 2019, Smallpools hit the road on their So Social tour which included sold out nights at the 9:30 Club in Washington, D.C., Bowery Ballroom in New York City, and the Bluebird Theatre in Denver.
 Smallpools finished off the year supporting Third Eye Blind on their "Screamer" tour.
+In 2025, Smallpools celebrated their Lovetap!
+10th Anniversary Tour, which featured the temporary return of bassist Joe Intile.